TTU Policy Debate Team

 Texas Tech University is home to one of the most successful debate programs in the country.
 TTU Forensics is one of the oldest programs on campus, and has established a legacy of excellence that mirrors the lofty goals and expectations the University has set for itself.
-The debate program has produced three national championships in the past decade: Two NPDA National Championships (2008 and 2010) and an NPTE top-speaker (2010).
-The program has placed numerous teams in top 5 finishes at nationals and is generally regarded as a year-in, year-out powerhouse.
+The debate program has produced national championship teams in NPDA (2008 and 2010) and top speakers at national championships (NPDA 2018 and 2019, NPTE 2010 and 2019).
+In the 2021 season we will continue this legacy of competitive success in a new format.

 We invite you and your students to learn more about the Texas Tech University debate program.
 There are many opportunities in our program available to students who wish to pursue excellence.

 College of Media & Communication